 I’ve been taking people to Israel for years.
 My favorite place is the Western Wall, the outer remnant of the platform where the temple stood.
 It’s the most sacred spot in Judaism.

-It’s so meaningful to me because the Temple Mount is where the Shekhinah, the actual Presence of God, was.
-In Ezekiel, it talks about how it departs, but there’s also the promise in Ezekiel that when Messiah is reigning, that’s where He will reign from, and the Shekhinah will return.
+It’s so meaningful to me because the Temple Mount is where the Shechinah, the actual presence of God, was.
+In Ezekiel, it talks about how it departs, but there’s also the promise in Ezekiel that when Messiah is reigning, that’s where He will reign from, and the Shechinah will return.
 It’s a very sacred place.

 Why should American believers care about Israel in the midst of this conflict?

-Followers of Jesus need to deeply care about Israel and anti-Semitism both because they worship the King of the Jews, and Jesus cares.
+Followers of Jesus need to deeply care about Israel and anti-Semitism, both because they worship the King of the Jews and because Jesus cares.
 And if they want to identify with the deep concerns of the Messiah Himself, they will be concerned about this.

-At the end of the semester, I ask my class about the Holocaust, “Would the Lord Jesus be a rescuer during the Holocaust?”
+At the end of the semester, I ask my class, “Would the Lord Jesus be a rescuer during the Holocaust?”

 But the answer is no. He would not have been a rescuer.
 Had he been physically present, he would have been one who needed rescue.